microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/Overview.md

 The interfaces depicted in this diagram are

-1) The SDK takes as input *data sources*, such as file paths, from the *SDK driver*.
-The SDK may receive this input when, for example, the user asks the driver to open a file.
+1) The SDK receives *data sources* (e.g. file paths) from the *SDK driver*.
+For example, the SDK may receive this input when the user asks the driver to open a file.
 2) The SDK passes the data sources to all *SDK plugins* which can support them.
 Plugins are loaded dynamically at runtime by the SDK driver before the data sources are given to the SDK.
 In this example, 2 out of the 3 loaded plugins advertise that they can handle the loaded data source.
 3) Plugins can optionally exchange data through *data cookers*, even if the two plugins do not have access to each others' source code.
 In this example, plugin B queries for and receives data from plugin A. Note that this data can be programmatically accessed by anyone - not just other plugins.
-See the Plugins section for more information.
+See [Plugins](#Plugins) for more details.
 4) Each plugin given the data sources returns *tables* to the SDK.
 Note that a plugin which advertises support for a data source may return no tables, but that is unlikely to happen in practice.
 5) The SDK outputs all tables created by plugins to the SDK driver.
 6) The SDK driver does whatever it wishes with the tables.
-For example, WPA displays the tables along with interactable and manipulable graphs.
+For example, WPA displays the tables along with interactable and manipulatable graphs.

-Note that in this simplified example only *one* data source is given to the SDK.
+Note that in this example only *one* data source is given to the SDK.
 In practice, multiple data sources may be passed in simultatenously.
 The SDK handles mapping data sources to the correct plugins, and each plugin sees as input a *list* of data sources for which it advertises support.

 With these high-level interfaces defined, we will now examine each component in greater detail.